A Closer Look at The Greeting Card Project aka #TGCP

 7. What’s next for The Greeting Card Project?
 Will you be continuing in 2018?

 I’m handing the project over to the greeting card community.
 I’ve started to build a group of contributors and helpers to make this happen and am looking for more over the coming weeks.
 The plan is to have many people create content without having to commit to doing it every week of the year.
 We want more people to send cards and share their stories online.
-If any of your readers are interested I’d love to hear from them and they can join the group on Facebook.
+If any of your readers are interested I’d love to hear from them and they can join the group on Facebook (link below).

 Why The Greeting Card Project is Important